KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 7. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-8. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Widget by ulrichwisser](https://github.com/ulrichwisser/MMM-Widget)